 Getting There & Around

 Easyjet flies to Amsterdam from London (Gatwick and Luton), Edinburgh, Rome, Barcelona and Geneva.
 Book early for the best deals.
 Whilst for flights to Amsterdam from the US the comparison sites can serve up some good options.
-The train from Schiphol Airport to Centraal Station takes about 20 minutes and is much cheaper than a taxi.
+The train from Schiphol Airport to Centraal Station takes about 20 minutes, or if you prefer a private pick up then get in touch with Book Taxi Amsterdam.
 The Thalys train from Paris Nord is now 3hrs 18min, faster (door to door) than a plane.
 Arriving from elsewhere in Holland is extremely easy, and you’ll be hard pressed to find a city that’s more than 1.5 hour train ride away from the capital.

 For a general summary of attractions, see www.amsterdam.info.
 For ‘real people’s’ restaurant recommendations, see the Facebook page Great Little Place Amsterdam.
 For some fun food and fashion tips check out funky lifestyle blog, Your Little Black Book.